|

 While my interest and involvement in

-radio dates back to the late sixties, I wasn't licensed until the late
+radio dates back to the sixties, I wasn't licensed until the late

 1990's; initially as VE7AVV.
 In November 2005 my call changed to VE7BZ.
 At